TriumphLLC/Blend4Web/doc_src/colors.rst

     :math:`\alpha_o = \alpha_a + \alpha_b (1 - \alpha_a)`.

 Preliminary multiplication of the color channels by the :math:`\alpha` values allows to save two multiplication operations.
-The more significant thing is that the derived formula can be used repeatedly without the need to divide the :math:`C_o` color by the αoαo value on each consequent iteration.
+The more significant thing is that the derived formula can be used repeatedly without the need to divide the :math:`C_o` color by the :math:`\alpha_o` value on each consequent iteration.

 Implementation